femoroacetabular impingement

 • Cam Impingement: Occurs when a bump forms on the femoral head.
 When the head loses its typical round shape, it cannot move smoothly around the inside of the acetabulum.

-• Combined Impingement: As the name suggests, this is when growths are found on both the femoral head and acetabulum.
+• Combined Impingement: As the name suggests, this is when growths are found on both the femoral head and the acetabulum.

 Symptoms of Femoroacetabular Impingement (FAI)